The Prize Target for Every NFL Team in Free Agency

 Arizona Cardinals: Tyrod Taylor, Quarterback

 It’s no secret that the Buffalo Bills are not sold on Tyrod Taylor.
-Despite throwing for 31 touchdowns and just 10 interceptions over the last two years, the quarterback has been benched twice over the last two years, under two different coaching staffs and front offices.
+Despite throwing for 31 touchdowns and just 10 interceptions over the last two years, the quarterback has been benched twice in that time frame, under two different coaching staffs and front offices.

 Taylor's ability to make plays in the air and on the ground bodes well for his fit with the Cardinals, who need help at both ends on offense.
 Their top returning rusher is Adrian Peterson (448 yards), who is likely to be waived according to Arizona Sports' Mike Jurecki.